BroadbandNow/Open-Data/README.md

 ## Authors
 Julia Tanberk - Manager of Analytics & Data Science at BroadbandNow (BroadbandNow.com)

+## Questions
+Please contact us at help@broadbandnow.com if you have questions about the data.

 ## License
-This project is for the use of Microsoft Open Data.
+The provided data is licensed under the Open Use of Data Agreement v1.0 - https://github.com/microsoft/Open-Use-of-Data-Agreement/blob/master/O-UDA-1.0.md